 Currently, Telstra offers Seniors several benefits for holders of eligible pension cards – whether you are on an age pension, a disability pension, the recipient of a carer payment and a range of other government benefit programs.
 Exactly what is offered depends on the service and plan you’re subscribed to.
 However, common to all are things like a waiver of fees (including late payment fees, credit card surcharges and the dreaded paper bill fee), free call control to block access to certain call types (like premium or overseas numbers, so you don’t get any nasty bill surprises) and a discounted connection charge.

-The two Telstra bundles we recommend for pensioners are all-inclusive packages that cover your home phone – including line rental.
+The Telstra bundle we recommend for pensioners is an all-inclusive package that covers your home phone – including line rental.
 When you take that into account, the additional cost for fast reliable broadband is actually cheaper than you’d expect.

-Coming in at the value end of things is the Connect bundle, at $70 per month.
-That gives you a home phone line, a broadband connection with 100GB of data allowance per month, and a Telstra Gateway modem to enable wireless broadband throughout your home.
-There’s a $99 connection fee – but new customers get a $100 credit that negates that immediately.
+Coming in at the value end of things is the Essential bundle, at $70 per month.
+That gives you a home phone line, a broadband connection with 100GB of data allowance per month on the NBN25 tier, and a Telstra Smart Modem™ to enable wireless broadband throughout your home.
+There’s a $99 connection fee, which Telstra will waive if you sign up online.

 Is 100GB of data enough for you, though?
 It depends on what you plan to use the internet for.
 If browsing through web sites and reading and writing email is the main reason you want to get online, 100GB should be more than enough.
 It’s only when you get into the more data-hungry internet pastimes that you might need to think about a higher data allowance.
 For example, if you plan to stream a lot of video – whether on paid services like Netflix or free ones like ABC iView – data usage can climb very quickly.
 Likewise, if you’re going to be connecting any device that can have high download demands, such as a game console.

 If you’re not sure how much data you’ll need, don’t worry – Telstra allows you to change between plans without penalty at the end of any month.
-And both Telstra plans offer three free “data top-ups” a year to keep you connected if you accidentally go over your monthly limit.
+Another good news is, you can sign up without any contract commitment with Telstra’s new standalone internet plans.
+You just need to shell out a one-off modem fee of $216.

 What about phone calls?